hccallaway/gratitude-diary/README.md

 ## Getting Started

-`git clone` this repo onto your computer, `cd gratitude-diary` to go into the folder, `npm i` or `npm install`, and `npm start`.
+`git clone` this repo onto your computer, `cd gratitude-diary` to go into the folder, run `npm i` or `npm install`, and run `npm start` to download the node modules needed.
 Then open up the project on Expo XDE to view the iPhone simulator.